david-gary/onlineStoreTemplate/SRS.md

   * **Type of User:** The type of user that the user story is for.
 This should be a single word that describes the type of user.
 For example, a user story for a customer might be `Customer` and a user story for an administrator might be `Admin`.
   * **Description:** A description of the user story that gives a narrative from that user's perspective.
 This can be any length, but it must paint the picture of what the user wants to do, how they intend to do it, why they want to, and what they expect to happen.

+US1
+  Customer
+  Description: Customer wants to buy the new A boogie album that just dropped.
+He goes on to the website and while about to buy the album he thens sees A boogie merch.
+He buys both merch and album.

+US2
+  Customer
+  Description: Customer buys a Taylor Swift album.
+The recommended function tells her about adele and she buys a album from her as well.

 ## Glossary

 In this section, you should list any terms that are used in the document that may not be immediately obvious to a naive reader.
 Each group member must supply at least one term.
 Each term should be written in the following format: